Serge Belamant: COPAC for VISA

 In 1995, VISA tasked Belamant with designing the Chip Offline Pre-authorized Card (COPAC), a technology still widely used in chip-enabled credit and debit cards.
 A year later, he listed his company APLITEC (Applied Technology Holdings Limited) on the Johannesburg Stock Exchange.

 Listings and acquisitions

 In 1999, Belamant acquired Cash Payment Services (CPS) from First National Bank of South Africa, modernizing its welfare payment system to serve millions in rural areas.
 In 2005, he led NET1 Technologies to an IPO, listing it as NET1 UEPS Technologies Inc. on the Nasdaq.
 A secondary listing on the Johannesburg Stock Exchange (JSE) followed in 2008.

 SASSA contract

 Under Belamant's leadership, NET1 managed welfare payments for the South African Social Security Agency (SASSA), handling payments for over 10 million beneficiaries monthly.
 Despite criticism over handling the SASSA contract, investigations by the U.S. Department of Justice and the South African Constitutional Court found no wrongdoing.
-Belamant retired in 2017, leaving NET1 with over 10,000 pay points and annual transaction volumes of 160 billion rand—15 to 20% of South Africa's national budget.

 Zilch (2018–present)

-Belamant co-founded London-based “buy-now-pay-later” firm Zilch Technology in 2018 and serves as non-executive chair.
+Belamant co-founded London-based "buy-now-pay-later" firm Zilch Technology in 2018 and serves as non-executive chair.
 Zilch reported £145 million in annual-recurring revenue and 4.5 million customers in January 2025.